TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Access-Control-Allow-Origin</summary>
-The `Access-Control-Allow-Origin` response header indicates whether the response can be shared with requesting code from the given origin.
+The <code>Access-Control-Allow-Origin</code> response header indicates whether the response can be shared with requesting code from the given origin.

 ### Recommendation
 Use `*` or specific domain names.